BuildForSDGCohort2/Team-212-groupa-frontendreact/README.md

 export default App;
 ```
+We have renderd the provider and passed in *store* as a prop.
+This will allow all the other components to access whatever is in the store, both *state* and *dispatche*

 We should now be in a position to see our navbar, with the links working as intended.

 ![Navbar](smartfarm/src/assets/tutorialSnaps/Navbar.png)

 Let us now work on our Sign up page

+### Sign Up

 _src/components/auth/Register.js_